mobvoi/ticdesign/_en/design/index.md

 #### Combination of Interface and Shape of Screen

-We usually recommend designers to let UI elements align with the screen shape, which helps them make a better use of the tiny screen space and enables a more natural combination of the software interface and hardware appearance.
+We usually recommend designers to make  UI elements align with the screen shape, which helps them make a better use of the tiny screen space and enables a more natural combination of the software interface and hardware appearance.
 Achieving that could be fairly challenging, while we deem it as the most charming part of the interface design.

 <div class="row">
 <div class="col-third" markdown="1">